Duran Duran (1983 video)

-Duran Duran is a video compilation and is sometimes unofficially referred to in print as the Duran Duran video album or Duran Duran: The First 11 Videos.
-This pioneering video album won a 1984 Grammy Award for Best Long Form Music Video.
-It was certified Gold by the RIAA (Billboard magazine for the week ending 24 November 1984).
+Duran Duran is a video compilation, by the band of the same name, that is sometimes unofficially referred to in print as the Duran Duran video album or Duran Duran: The First 11 Videos.
+The pioneering video album won a 1984 Grammy Award for Best Long Form Music Video and was certified gold by the Recording Industry Association of America (Billboard magazine for the week ending 24 November 1984).

 Background

-The planning for this "video album" had begun early in the band's career, as Duran Duran and their management realised the power of video as an artistic marketing tool.
-In a move that is rarely seen today, they filmed videos during this period (1981–1983) for songs that were never released as singles – videos for the album tracks "Lonely in your Nightmare", "Night Boat" and "The Chauffeur" were shot especially for this collection.
+The planning for the "video album" had begun early in the band's career, as Duran Duran and their management realised the power of video as an artistic marketing tool.
+Some of the videos shot during this period (1981–1983) were for songs never released as singles, including "Lonely in your Nightmare", "Night Boat" and "The Chauffeur".

-The release date, March 1983, was chosen to coincide with the promotion of the band's No. 1 single "Is There Something I Should Know?", and the American re-issue of their first album Duran Duran.
+The release date, March 1983, was chosen to coincide with the promotion of the band's No. 1 single "Is There Something I Should Know?" and the American re-issue of their first album, Duran Duran.

 Future filmmaker Russell Mulcahy directed the majority of this "travelogue-style" collection of videos, featuring exotic locations and cinematic style that made Duran Duran's name as a video band.
-Videos for tracks like "Hungry Like The Wolf" and "Save a Prayer" were showpieces of this style.
+Videos for tracks such as "Hungry Like the Wolf" and "Save a Prayer" were showpieces of this style.

-Prior to the video album's release, the "Video EP" Duran Duran Video 45 came out in two versions.
-The first one had the "clean" or "day version" of "Girls on Film" alongside "Hungry Like The Wolf", while the other had the uncensored "night version" of "Girls on Film" as well as "Hungry Like The Wolf".
+Prior to the video album's release, the "video EP" Duran Duran Video 45 came out in two versions.
+The first one had the "clean" or "day version" of "Girls on Film" alongside "Hungry Like The Wolf", while the other had the uncensored "night versions" of each.

-In February 1984, the video album Duran Duran won a Grammy Award for Best Long Form Music Video, while the Video 45 won the Best Short Form award.
+In February 1984, the video album Duran Duran won a Grammy Award for Best Long Form Music Video, while Video 45 won the Best Short Form award.

-This collection was originally released with stereophonic sound on LaserDisc (the original optical disc format) and Capacitance Electronic Disc formats, as well as in the Beta Hi-Fi and VHS Hi-Fi videotape formats.
-It has yet to be released on DVD, although Sing Blue Silver, Duran Duran's 1984 tour documentary, and Arena, a 1985 longform music video/concert film, both have been.
+The collection was originally released with stereophonic sound on LaserDisc (the original optical disc format) and Capacitance Electronic Disc formats, as well as in the Beta Hi-Fi and VHS Hi-Fi videotape formats.
+It has yet to be released on DVD, although Sing Blue Silver, Duran Duran's 1984 tour documentary, and Arena, a 1985 long-form music video/concert film, both have been.

 The videos

 "Rio" (Russell Mulcahy)

-Duran Duran travelled to the island of Antigua in May 1982 to film the vivid music video for "Rio", which featured iconic images of the band in colourful Antony Price silk suits, singing and playing around on a yacht sailing the Caribbean.
+Duran Duran travelled to the island of Antigua in May 1982 to film the music video for "Rio", which featured iconic images of the band in colourful Antony Price silk suits, singing and playing around on a yacht sailing the Caribbean.
 Short segments show band members trying to live out their assorted daydreams, only to be teased, tormented, and made fools of by a body-painted vixen.